Children find our extensive programme of extra-curricular activities an enjoyable path to self-discovery.

 The Dance programme include Ballet and Scottish Reels Dancing which ends with a Scottish Reels evening for parents, staff and children, with many regaled in Scottish ‘uniform’, dancing to the likes of ‘Strip the Willow’, the ‘Eightsome Reel’ and ‘Duke of Perth’.

-SUMMER TERM ACTIVITIES
+MICHAELMAS TERM ACTIVITIES

 *There are one or two after-school activities using external coaches which incur a separate fee.
 These will always be clearly marked for you in activity descriptions and during the sign up process.